henrydukepickle/circleguy/README.md

 ## base

-`base` : create the base of the puzzle from some circles. this will necessarily cut by every circle passed into it.
+`base` : create the base of the puzzle from some circles.

+note: the order of the circles passed is relevant. each passed circle is cut by the previous passed circles. this means that in particular the first passed circle will always be a full circle piece in the puzzle `base` makes.

 example: